 Gay pride and self-consciousness are valid tools to fight oppression.

 — Marty Stephan, Gay Power (New York City, NY), Vol. 1, Issue 8 1969

 Gay pride seems to be catching, York University in Toronto, Canada has an on campus organization, York University Homophile Association.

-Prior to pride being associated with the gay rights movement, it was occasionally found modified by black, especially during the civil rights movement of the 1960s.
+Prior to pride being associated with the gay rights movement, it was occasionally found modified by Black or black, especially during the civil rights movement of the 1960s.